-WORDING A: Excluding yourself does anyone else live in this household?
+WORDING A: We would like to begin by asking you about who lives here as part of the household.

 WORDING B: Because you are completing the interview on behalf of <Respondent i1> we would like to begin by asking who lives here as part of the household.
-In addition to <Respondent i1> who else lives here as a member of this household?

 IWER Note: A household consists of all persons – who live in the same dwelling (using the same entrance door) and who have a common housekeeping budget or usually have their meals together.
 Exceptions: lodgers (persons who sublet) are not considered members of the household, even though they may occasionally have dinner with the host.
 Children living together with their parents at the parent’s address, or parents living together with their children at the children’s address will be considered members of the household whether or not they have a common housekeeping budget for meals.